 The email addresses of our newsletter recipients, as well as their further data described in this document, are stored on MailChimp's servers in the USA.
 MailChimp uses this information to send out and evaluate the newsletter on our behalf.
 Furthermore, MailChimp, according to information provided by the company, may use such data to optimise or improve its own service, e.g. for the technical optimisation of dispatch and presentation of the newsletters or for commercial purposes, to determine the countries where the recipients are located.
 However, MailChimp does not use the data of our newsletter recipients to write to them directly on its own behalf or to transmit the data to third parties.

 We have confidence in MailChimp's reliability as well as the company's IT and data security.
-MailChimp is certified under the "Privacy Shield", a US-EU data protection agreement, and is thereby committed to comply with EU data protection requirements.
-In addition we have concluded a data processing agreement with MailChimp.
+We have concluded a data processing agreement with MailChimp.
 This is a contract under which MailChimp undertakes to protect the data of our users, to process the data on our behalf in accordance with its data protection policy and in particular not to transmit the data to third parties.
 MailChimp's data protection policy can be viewed here: https://mailchimp.com/

 VIII.
 Electronic contacting